After A Freak Accident, A Doctor Finds Insight Into 'Living Life And Facing Death'

 Now, some of my patients will say, "That's one thing.
 But I'm actually afraid of being dead.
 I'm afraid of being in the ground.
 I'm afraid of what comes next or whatever else."
 Then my response, of course, is, "Well, gosh, I don't know what that's like either.
 But let's think about it.
 Let's talk about it."
 And when we push on that one, I think most of us can get to a place where we realize that we're not just our bodies — and our bodies, once they're dead, aren't likely to be feeling anything.

 But when you push on that one, you can open up [about] what is known as [the] modern acronym of FOMO — fear of missing out.
-That's that's very often at the heart of people's fear of being dead — like all that they're going to miss.
+That's very often at the heart of people's fear of being dead — like all that they're going to miss.
 And this idea that the world is going to continue on without them, all the things they're not going to get to see, etc. But if you go there, then what has that done?
 That has pointed us very squarely to all the things we love and care about.
 And then that becomes a nice compass for our way forward, how we're going to live until we die.
 The fear there, the things we are afraid to miss, are the things we really should uptick in terms of our attention now.

 Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.